Lexical categories of stem-forming roots in Mapud\"ungun verb forms: Introduction

 Although these dictionaries are useful, the strong religious bias they carry must be acknowledged.
 They were compiled by figures such as the Spanish Jesuit de Valdivia, the Catalan Jesuit Febrés, the German Capuchin de Augusta (August Stephan Kathan), and the German Jesuit Havestadt.
-These works were primarily intended as tools for translating the Gospels and disseminating the Catholic faith, as well as for training priests who would carry out these tasks in \emph{Mapuche} lands.
+These works were primarily intended as tools for translating the Gospels and disseminating the Catholic faith, as well as for training priests who would carry out these tasks in \mapu{Mapuche} lands.
 A second bias stems from the Eurocentric view of the language, typical of earlier studies.
-This perspective prevailed until relatively recently when typological linguistic studies began to include new points of view that account for the unique features of languages which may differ significantly from the classical grammar models of the Western world.\\
+This perspective prevailed until relatively recently when typological linguistic studies began to include new points of view that account for the unique features of languages which may differ significantly from the classical grammar models of the Western world.

 As mentioned earlier, these dictionaries serve as a reliable source of lexically categorised words.
-In this regard, the Eurocentric perspective poses only a minor issue for our project, as we employ a broad classification of roots that generally aligns with Universal Grammar models.
-The system does not utilise the specificity of idiosyncratic subtypes which seems unnecessary for the morphological analysis at this stage; however, they could prove useful for a more fine-grained grammatical analysis in the future.\\
+In this regard, the Eurocentric perspective poses only a minor issue for our project, as we employ a broad classification of roots that generally aligns with Universal Grammar models\footnote{By ``Universal Grammar models'' we refer here to the working assumption that all languages share a basic set of lexical categories (noun, verb, adjective, adverb, etc.), not to any specific theoretical framework within generative grammar.
+This broad classification suffices for the computational purposes of this study. }.
+The system does not utilise the specificity of idiosyncratic subtypes which seems unnecessary for the morphological analysis at this stage; however, they could prove useful for a more fine-grained grammatical analysis in the future.

 However, not everything is straightforward.
-A significant limitation of the \emph{Mapuche} dictionaries mentioned thus far lies in the way many of the entries are compiled.
+A significant limitation of the \mapu{Mapuche} dictionaries mentioned thus far lies in the way many of the entries are compiled.
 Often, they are collected with attached suffixes, meaning that the entry --and its lexical categorisation, when provided-- corresponds to the derived (and sometimes inflected) form rather than the isolated root.
 This practice complicates the task of determining the original category of the root, as its meaning --and occasionally its part of speech (PoS)-- can shift depending on the suffixes attached.
-This issue is further addressed in §\ref{sec.02.1}.
+This issue is further addressed in \S\ref{sec.02.1}.